Mugdhashrivastava/Algolia/README.md

 6. This tab has three options at right : Delete, edit, view
 7. delete: deletes the page , view: you can view the page without manipulating it
 8. edit: here yo can add edit facets and get an idea of how it would appear on actual page

+## To add facets in page
+1. Select add filter
+2. Select the type of filter or form you want y our facet to be in
+3. Give title to be displayed
+4. add the attribute (that you made during creation of facets)
+5. Adjust rest of the parameters as per requirements
+6. You can se preview on Right hand side
+7. After saving it you can see it on actual page